ThomIves/MAD/README.md

 You will find for your logging pleasure (until you butcher it and make it your own ... which I would do too):
   1) ToolKit.py - houses the MAD class and it's methods and is painfully documented and pep8'd to death!
-  2) MAD_Test.py - a simple machine learning file that literaly does nothing but instantiate a model from an sklearn machine learning class and then creates the magic log of everything you (in the future) or someone else wants to replicate your modeling.
+  2) MAD_Test.py - a simple machine learning file that literally does nothing but instantiate a model from an sklearn machine learning class and then creates the magic log of everything you (in the future), or someone else who wants to replicate your modeling would need.
   3) model_logs - a directory holding two complete log files as examples.

 ## Deploying / Publishing